Edensel/harmony-hub/README.md

 ![Harmony-Hub 🎶](https://github.com/Edensel/harmony-hub/assets/144494588/b2c6c87d-95cd-459b-9a36-aed3152be2cd)
 This is a music app built using React.js.
 It allows users to search for songs and listen to music.
-The app is built using modern web technologies and is optimized for both desktop and mobile devices.

 ### Features